 If you're cramping in a major way, listen to your body and take the day off.
 One day off every month really isn't a bad thing.
-Then again, if you forego your fitness routine from the first hint of PMS to the last day of your period, you'll be sitting on the couch for nearly two weeks every month without exercise -- and that's too long.
-So, here are seven exercises that might be perfect for you during your period.
+Then again, if you forego your fitness routine from the first hint of PMS to the last day of your period, you'll be sitting on the couch for nearly two weeks every month without exercise — and that's too long.
+Not only that, some studies suggest that

 Even experts against a hardcore workout on your period have to agree that a walk gets you moving without injury or danger.
 So, put on some sneakers and sunblock, and hit the road.
 Walking by itself isn't a huge calorie burner, but you will feel good about the fact that you exercised.
 Don't stress the exact calorie count.

-Sometimes, when you're on your period, you just want to go a little crazy.
+Sometimes when you're on your period, you just want to go a little crazy.
 Aerobic exercise is the perfect way to let loose.
 Plus, aerobics classes are typically held in a low-pressure environment where the focus is on fun.

 will rev your heart rate and burn some calories.
-This is a great option because it doesn't feel like exercise -- and when you're on your period, you might need a little motivation to get gussied up and feel great about who you are.
+This is a great option because it doesn't feel like exercise — and when you're on your period, you might need a little motivation to get gussied up and feel great about who you are.
 Stepping out into an evening of dancing and fun will certainly give you that extra oomph and make you feel fabulous.

 This is an intense all-over workout.
 Start by holding your plank during every other commercial and work up to holding through an entire commercial break.

 Pop in an exercise DVD or pull up an on OnDemand workout.
 You don't need to dress in fancy workout gear, and quitting early won't be embarrassing if you're just doing it in your living room.
 Only you will know that you sweated to the oldies in your flannel nightie for exactly 14 minutes before sinking back into your couch to watch the